sandeep89/doc-proxy/README.md

 Note that the generated doc is complient to blueprint and could be safly used in https://apiary.io to generate documentation barebone

 # Support
-For any quries please drop a not to s4n989@gmail.com
+For any quries please drop a note to s4n989@gmail.com

 # TODO
 Integrate apiary cli to push the api documentation directly to apiary.io